Adelost/entity-component-systems-study/README.md

 a.count();
 ```

-Iterating all elements inside a IdPoolArray:
+Iterating all elements inside an IdPoolArray:

 ``` c++
 a.add(0, 1);